jsoma/data-studio-projects/UPDATE_TEMPLATE.md

+# Project update comment template

-When you submit any updates to your pitch, use this template, filling out each section.
+When you submit any updates to your pitch, copy and paste the content below into your comment.
+Fill out each section.
 Find an example at https://github.com/jsoma/data-studio-projects/issues/1#issuecomment-315374945

     # Update